-On June 22, 2009 Governor Perry signed into law a new bill that will further restrict the areas in which firearms can be discharged in the City of Frisco and Collin County.
+On June 22, 2009, Governor Perry signed into law a new bill that further restricts the areas in which firearms can be discharged in the City of Frisco and Collin County.

 Beginning on September 1, along with the opening of dove season, hunters who are planning on obtaining property owners’ permission to use their land for hunting purposes must ensure that they are at least 1,000 feet from schools, hospitals, and daycare facilities, as well as at least 600 feet from residential housing and multi-family residential complexes.
 Additionally, hunters should ensure--as always--that they fire their weapons in a manner not reasonably expected to cause a projectile to cross the boundary of property tracts.